Fantageek/fantageek.github.io/source/_posts/2016-09-06-Law-of-Jante.md

 Putting on your black hat, it sounds negative.
 Putting on your yellow hat, it sounds positive

-But I want learn about it is the team work.
+But what I learn about it is the team work.
 No one lives alone, everyone lives among the others.
-So be humble and learn collaboration
+It is about to be humble and learn collaboration